Eyescale/Pression/doc/feature/cppPlugins.md

 ## Requirements

-* Support all features used by current lossless byte compressors
+* Support all features used by current lossless byte compressors:
     * Lossless compression of binary blobs
-    * Multiple compressors per plugin DSO
+    * Unified API for all compression engines
+    * Other components can add compression engines
 * Information provided for each compressor:
     * Compression speed (relative to RLE compressor)
     * Compression ratio (relative to uncompressed data)